 21 Things You Should Know About Grapefruit

 Grapefruit can seem like an acquired taste.
 Their bulbous size; bitter pith (the white stuff that surrounds the fruit); and tart taste can be off-putting to those who are more accustomed to their sweeter citrus cousins, like the orange.
 But consider adding this superfood to your regular rotation of healthy foods.
-Considered to be one of the 20 Best Foods to Eat for Breakfast, you don't actually have to limit your intake to the early morning hours.
-Grapefruit are supremely portable and make a great snack (with very few calories) that fills you up while also relieving thirst due to its high water content.
+It's among the 20 best foods to eat for breakfast.
+And you don't have to limit your intake to the early morning hours: Grapefruit are supremely portable and make a great snack (with very few calories) that fills you up while also relieving thirst due to its high water content.

 But be a smart snacker: Grapefruit can inhibit an enzyme in the intestines called CYP3A4, (although some other fruits may do the same, grapefruit is the most documented) which plays a key role in breaking down certain medications in the body.
 The fruit, particularly the juice, has been shown to result in extra-high, even potentially dangerous levels of certain drugs in the body when consumed at the same time.

-Read on to find out more about the risk and benefits of this superfruit.
+Read on to find to get more grapefruit nutrition facts, including the benefits and risks of this tangy superfruit.

 Grapefruit has more water than almost any other fruit